 Who should buy the Fujifilm X100V

 The rangefinder was a take on simplicity and quality.
-It was made as a reaction to the addage that the only good camera was a large camera.
-In fact, it can be argued quite convincingly that Leica’s claim to fame stemmed from their success in manufacturing fantastic smaller rangefinder style cameras that were able to deliver stunning images.
+The Split-image rangefinder camera was made as a reaction to the addage that the only good camera was a large camera.
+In fact, it can be argued quite convincingly that Leica’s claim to fame stemmed from their success in manufacturing these smaller style cameras able to deliver stunning images.

 How the rangefinder cameras worked